Bob Hastings: 1960s–1970s

-Most of his career was spent in television, including two episodes of CBS's Green Acres as an Air Force officer and as a sheriff.
+Most of his career was spent in television, including five episodes of CBS's Green Acres beginning in the second season in such various roles as an Air Force officer, state trooper, telephone installer and finally in two sixth season episodes as a sheriff.
 Hastings was cast as Lt.
 Bolt in the 1960 episode "Space Man" of the CBS military sitcom/drama Hennesey, starring Jackie Cooper.
 Hastings guest-starred in the ABC/Warner Bros. sitcom Room for One More, starring Andrew Duggan and Peggy McCay, on the Robert Young CBS sitcom/drama Window on Main Street, as Russian pilot Igor Piotkin on Hogan's Heroes, and on the NBC police sitcom Car 54, Where Are You?.
 In 1962, he played a railroad executive in the episode "Substitute Sheriff" of the NBC Western series The Tall Man.
 He appeared five times on CBS's Dennis the Menace, most notably as Coach Gilmore in the 1963 episode "The Big Basketball Game".
-He appeared three times (1961-62) on the sitcom Pete and Gladys.
+He appeared in three episodes of the sitcom Pete and Gladys.

 Hastings portrayed the aide to Captain Binghamton (Joe Flynn), the yes-man Lieutenant Elroy Carpenter on ABC's McHale's Navy, humorously called "Carpy" and "Little Leadbottom" by McHale and his men.
 Hastings played Captain Ramsey on ABC's General Hospital.
-He was also the voice of the Raven on episodes of CBS's The Munsters.
 He hosted the game show Dealer's Choice and had a recurring role as bar owner Tommy Kelsey on All in the Family.

 After McHale's Navy, Hastings was a regular on the Universal Studios lot, where Universal paid actors during downtime to be on the grounds and talk to tourists.
 He appeared in the 1968 Universal film Did You Hear the One About the Traveling Saleslady?, as well as The Bamboo Saucer (1968), Angel in My Pocket (1969), The Love God?
 (1969), and The Boatniks (1970).
 In 1971, Hastings was cast in the comedy film How to Frame a Figg, also starring Don Knotts, and also had roles in The Poseidon Adventure (1972), The All-American Boy (1973) and No Deposit, No Return (1976).
-Hastings also appeared in Harper Valley PTA (1978) as Skeeter Duggan a member of the PTA board who had been kidnapped at the orders of its dishonest president to commit election fraud.
-Hastings also played Cousin Phantom of the Opera in the 1981 television film The Munsters' Revenge.
+He appeared in Harper Valley PTA (1978) as Skeeter Duggan, a member of the PTA board who had been kidnapped at the orders of its dishonest president to commit election fraud.